-If you’re hanging lights outdoors, the last thing you want is to get stuck in a snowstorm while you’re up on a ladder.
-To stay safe and comfortable while you are hanging Christmas lights, consider the weather before you head out and get to work.
+If you’re hanging lights outdoors, the last thing you want is to get stuck in a snowstorm while climbing a ladder.
+To stay safe and comfortable while hanging Christmas lights, consider the weather before heading out and getting to work.

 Additionally, with shorter daylight hours in the winter months, you will want to make sure to start early so that you aren’t working in the dark.

 Safety should be your first consideration while you are hanging your Christmas lights and throughout the holiday season.
-Fires started from holiday decorations cause $8.9 million worth of property damage each year.
+Fires from holiday decorations cause $8.9 million worth of property damage yearly.

 As you are stringing together various strands of lights, pay attention to the instructions that come with your lights.
 Some boxes will specify how many strands can safely be connected before you need to start over with a new strand plugged in separately.